clementvidon/Multipipe_tutor/README.md

     IN→ 1=====xxxx0
           ⁽³⁾↓
     ⁽¹⁾ 1xxxx=====0 →OUT

+(0) The main process (futur parent) creates a pipe and forks itself which duplicates its `pipefd[1]` and `pipefd[0]` into the newly created (child) process.

+(1) The parent process closes its pipefd[1] to prevent its process from writing in the pipe.

+(2) Simultaneously the child process closes its pipefd[0] to prevent its process from reading in the pipe.

+(3) In the end we have a parent that can read and a child that can write, both sharing the same pipe.
+If the child write in the pipe, the data stream will find its way out in the read end of the parent process ⇒ interprocess communication.
 ```

-The main process (futur parent) creates a pipe and forks itself which duplicates
-its `pipefd[1]` and `pipefd[0]` into the newly created (child) process.

-1. The parent process closes its `pipefd[1]` to **prevent its process from
-writing** in the pipe.

-2. Simultaneously the child process closes its `pipefd[0]` to **prevent its
-process from reading** in the pipe.

-3. In the end we have a parent that can read and a child that can write, both
-sharing the same pipe.
-If the child write in the pipe, the data stream will
-find its way out in the read end of the parent process ⇒ **interprocess
-communication**.

 - Alternating several pipes and processes we can thus create an interprocess
-  communication chain, passing the output of one program as the input of another
+  communication chain, **passing the output of one program as the input of
-  program and so on.
+  another program** and so on.

 ```